-There are agencies and organizations currently in place to assist First Nation members to assess your allegations.
-These options are publically available now.
+There are agencies and organizations currently in place to assist First Nation members to review any allegations.
+Many options are publically available now.
+Some of them are free.
 You don't need to wait for an Election!

 You can inquire about this and other matters at: